If you have an upcoming move, you may need some tips to help streamline packing for moving house!

 Donating unneeded clothing and other objects is a good way of both getting rid of the clutter in your house and also doing a good deed to help someone else.

-You may also be able to make use of consignment shops and online marketplaces, such as Facebook Marketplace.
+You may also be able to make use of online marketplaces, such as Facebook Marketplace.

 We have a helpful post on how to declutter before moving to a new home and we hope it will help you to get started on decluttering your possessions before the big day of your move.